nileshmuthal1317/portfolio/index.md

 ## My Projects

 Please explore my portfolio to learn more about the projects I've worked on and the skills I've honed along the way.
-You'll find a diverse range of projects, including Data Engineering, Machine Learning, Full Stack Devloper, and much more.
+You'll find a diverse range of projects, including Data Engineering, Data Science, Full Stack Devloper, and much more.

 Thank you for visiting, and I hope you enjoy your time here!